divelab/MFA/README.md

 This repository provides a collection of decorators to enforce equivariance or invariance properties in neural network models.
 Equivariance ensures that the output of the model transforms in the same way as the input under a given group of transformations.
 Invariance ensures that the output remains unchanged under such transformations.

-These decorators are model-agnostic and can be applied to any model with input and output shapes of $n\times d$ for equivariance or with input shape of $n\times d$ and output shape of $1$ for invariance.
+These decorators in `group_decorator.py` are model-agnostic and can be applied to any model with input and output shapes of $n\times d$ for equivariance or with input shape of $n\times d$ and output shape of $1$ for invariance.
 A comprehensive equivariance analysis over various groups can be found [here](https://github.com/divelab/MFA/blob/main/tests/equivariance_test.ipynb).
 The groups and MFA decorators (if not specified) include

 - Orthogonal Group $O(d)$:
   - `od_equivariant_decorator/od_invariant_decorator`: Our MFA method for $O(d)$